 Articulation of phonemes:

 Here are some useful websites to help you support your child with their early reading and writing.
-If you are unsure of which phase your child is working within then please speak to your child’s class teacher.
+If you are unsure of which sounds your child is working on, please speak to your child’s class teacher.